 - Even though you are withdrawing from the College, you may still incur tuition and housing charges for the semester.
 Your financial aid eligibility for the current and subsequent semesters may also be affected.
 If you have not submitted all the necessary paperwork to the Financial Aid Office, you may lose financial aid which could help pay for your current charges.

-- Please contact the Bursar's Office and/or Financial Aid Office to find out how your withdrawal will affect your bill.
+- Please contact Student Accounts and/or Financial Aid to find out how your withdrawal will affect your bill.